Why does a dog chew what it chews?

 'Astrology - an illustrated guide' - reading this book had filled me with wonder but, once again, I found myself thinking I don't have enough time to understand as fully as I would like (interest and frustration)

-'Aurajin - Recognising Spirit it Matter' - by Carol Klesow - A fascinating subject but when I had read this book previously I had just not understood it, much as I wanted to.
+'Aurajin - Recognising Spirit it Matter' - by Carol Klesow - A fascinating subject but when I had read this book previously I had just not understood it.

 So, just as my Natural Dog Training friend had explained, my dog was chewing the things that I was 'ambivalent towards'.